Women in ancient Egypt: Women in ancient Egyptian art

 Egyptian women were seldom depicted as ageing and wrinkled; there were standards to be met.
 The women were shown as slender and beautiful, partly so that they could take on that frame in the afterlife.
 Egyptian art was far from realistic.
 It shows how much the ancient Egyptians cared about how they were perceived.
 There were hardly any images of pregnant women or women's bodies after giving birth.
 The man, however, could be shown as athletic and engaging or old and experienced.
 These idealistic depictions would reflect the targeted image, such as the physically able king, or the tired king who works day and night for his people.
 People were depicted at the peak of their beauty and youth, in an attempt to remain so forever.
 However, in the Third Intermediate Period, scholars see a shifting in the artistic style representing women.
 A more rounded body type appeared, with larger, more drooping breasts and a thickened body.
 This depiction was no longer necessarily associated with the ageing of women.
 There was also a certain "type" to be followed.
 Women, and children, were represented with an artistic style that would link them to their husband or father.
 The most obvious example would be the Amarna Period.
 Akhenaten's Amarna Period hosted great changes in artistic style.
-However, the most distinctive part was how Nefertiti, his wife, and his kids were shown with the same body type as his, which was quite unique for that matter.
-There are depictions showing Nefertiti with a body so similar to Akhenaten's, that you couldn't tell which one of them it was; long chins, round waists, full buttocks, sunken cheekbones and full lips.
+However, the most distinctive part was how Nefertiti, his wife, and his children were shown with the same body type as his, which was quite unique for that matter.
+There are depictions showing Nefertiti with a body so similar to Akhenaten's, that it was difficult to tell them apart; their depictions both contain long chins, round waists, full buttocks, sunken cheekbones and full lips.
 But there are also other depictions showing Nefertiti completely different, with a feminine face and a slender shape.
 After the Amarna Period, elite women were occasionally shown with fuller breasts.